Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 # The ID and name of this module.
 The ID should always be the same as the current directory name
 id: gm4_disassemblers
 name: Disassemblers
+# Version is only necessary when publishing to Modrinth
+version: '1.3.8'

 # The build pipeline for this module
 pipeline: